web-ext-experiments/about/source/why.rst

 * Then commit to (or get help committing to) mozilla-central_.

 Please note: before coding your Experiment you should know it's not always assumed that all Experiments will get added to Firefox, the goal is to judge each Experiment on its own merit and value.

+Some key points:

+* Experimental APIs would be in an add-on.
+* All add-ons using the new API would be dependent upon the WebExtensions Experiments add-on.
+* The use of WebExtensions Experiments would be declared in the manifest through a permission.
+* APIs would be available in the browser namespace, and not in chrome.
+* Breaking changes could occur to the WebExtensions Experiments.
+But would be discouraged.

 How do they work?
 ~~~~~~~~~~~~~~~~~